Project overview

 Planned uses may include energy infrastructure, logistics, industry & manufacturing, research & education, and social & cultural infrastructure.

-Subject to government assessment and approvals, rezoning could occur in late 2025, enabling development applications to be lodged from 2026 onward.
+Rezoning to a Special Purpose (SP4) zone was announced in late 2025, enabling development applications to be lodged from 2026 onward.

 Development will be staged over multiple decades, progressing in line with approvals, market demand, and strategic priorities.